 Measurements of the particle size distributions and mean diameters of the microparticles were carried out with an optical microscope (Nikon E 400 Japan).
 The overall diameters of at least 300 circular microparticles and/or the mean of two Martin diameters of noncircular microparticles were recorded.
-Geometric mean diameter and geometric standard calculated deviation were by plotting microparticle size against cumulative % undersize using logarithmic and probability scales, respectively.
+Geometric mean diameter geometric standard and deviation were calculated by plotting microparticle size against cumulative % undersize using logarithmic and probability scales, respectively.